openmedlab/PathoDuet/README.md

 Key feature bulletin points here
 - A foundation model for histopathological image analysis.
 - The model covers both H&E and IHC stained images.
-- The model achieves outstanding performance on both linear evaluation and full finetuning of patch classification.
+- The model achieves outstanding performance on both patch classification (following either a typical linear evaluation scheme, or a usual full fine-tuning scheme) and weakly-supervised WSl classification (using CLAM-SB).

 ## Links